Chemaclass/mongo-crud-demo/README.md

 * Java
 * Dependencies: `Spring Web` and `Spring Data MongoDB`

 ## Prepare the structure

-Open the generated code from start.spring.io with InteliJ.
+Open the generated code from start.spring.io with IntelliJ.

 Create the structure of your CRUD:

-* controller: is where your resources/endpoints will be placed.
+* controller: where your resources/endpoints will be placed.
 No business logic.
-* entity: is where you should placed the mongodb documents
+* entity: where you should place the MongoDB documents
-* repository: is where you will placed your repositories to access the data
+* repository: where you will place your repositories to access the data
-* service: is where the business logic is placed.
+* service: where the business logic is placed.
 The layer between the controllers and the repositories.